European Neighbourhood Policy - East - statistics on trade in goods with the EU

 Main products traded between the ENP-East countries and the EU

-Tables 2a, 2b and 2c provide, for each of the ENP-East countries, a summary of their trade in goods with the EU, as reported by the EU Member States to Eurostat.
+Tables 2a, 2b and 2c provide, for each of the ENP-East countries, an analysis of their trade in goods with the EU by product group, as reported by the EU Member States to Eurostat.
 The 10 main sections shown follow the standard international trade classification (SITC Rev.4).

 Source data for tables and graphs